Badische Neueste Nachrichten

 Badische Neueste Nachrichten (Baden's Latest News in German), also known as BNN, is the only printed regional newspaper in the city and district of Karlsruhe.
 It also appears with local editions in the Rastatt district, Baden-Baden, in the Ortenaukreis, Pforzheim and in the Enzkreis.
 The paid circulation amounts to 112,419 copies, a reduction of 30.7 percent since 1998.
 Ninety editors work in the head and local editorial offices of the newspaper.

 BNN belongs to a foundation named after the newspaper founder, Wilhelm Baur.
 The foundation seeks independence for the newspaper.
 The newspaper appears only on working days.
 On Sundays, the publisher distributes the free and similarly sized Der Sonntag with a circulation of about 230,000 copies to all households in Karlsruhe and its suburbs as well as to subscribers of the Mittelbadish local editions.
-Since 2013, BNN distributes an app that includes an electronic version of the print edition as well as updates in the fields of politics, economics, sports and world affairs.
+Since 2013, BNN has distributed an app that includes an electronic version of the print edition as well as updates in the fields of politics, economics, sports and world affairs.